mawo95/Adsterra-Click-bot/README.md

 # Adsterra-Click-bot

 # This is a proof of concept.
-I am not responsible for any kind of damge or locked accounts.
+I am not responsible for any kind of damge or usage.

 This script works as simple, as pasting the content of script.js into your websites html file.
-Add it above any other script tag for the perfect experience.

 # How does the code work?